openforis/fra-platform/server/definitions/en/tad.md

 2. Includes forests with a mix of naturally regenerated native tree species and planted/seeded trees, and where the naturally regenerated trees are expected to constitute the major part of the growing stock at stand maturity.
 3. Includes coppice from trees originally established through natural regeneration.
 4. Includes naturally regenerated trees of introduced species.

-### PRIMARY FOREST (Sub-category of NATURALLY REGENERATED FOREST)

-> **Naturally regenerated forest** of **native tree species**, where there are no clearly visible indications of human activities and the ecological processes are not significantly disturbed.

-Explanatory notes

-1. Includes both pristine and managed forests that meet the definition.
-2. Includes forests where indigenous peoples engage in traditional forest stewardship activities that meet the definition.
-3. Excludes forests where hunting, poaching, trapping or gathering have caused significant native species loss or disturbance to ecological processes.
-4. Some key characteristics of primary forests are:
-    - they show natural forest dynamics, such as natural tree species composition, occurrence of dead wood, natural age structure and natural regeneration processes;
-    - the area is large enough to maintain its natural ecological processes;
-    - there has been no known significant human intervention or the last significant human intervention was long enough ago to have allowed the natural species composition and processes to have become re-established.

 ### PLANTED FOREST